Efficient calculation of reactor noise via Ito-Langevin Process for correlated fluctuations: Introduction

 Recently, we demonstrated how source calculations could be utilized in standard Monte Carlo simulations to precisely determine one aspect of detection noise -- its asymptotic behavior over extended time windows~\cite{GABRIELI2023}.
 Importantly, we identified significant discrepancies between point models and exact position- and energy-dependent calculations for a core configuration of the Israeli Research Reactor 1 (IRR1) in Soreq Nuclear Research Center.
-This raises the question whether one can calculate the full time-dependent second moment correlations using available core simulation tools.
+This raises the question whether one can calculate the full time-dependent second moment correlations using available core simulation tools, which only calculate the first moment, i.e the average (time dependent) flux distribution.